rmrector/script.artwork.beef/README.md

 ### Current gotchas

-- There are still a couple of rough edges adding artwork from files.
-Stacked files aren't currently handled properly, nor are straight disc rips to VIDEO_TS/BDMV folders
+- Adding artwork from files for straight disc rips to VIDEO_TS/BDMV folders is currently not supported.
 - Music video artwork is nowhere to be seen.
 - It uses the beta v2 API from TheTVDB.com, which can be a bit goofy.
 - Results from web services are cached for a full week.